-Thomas Pingen Thomas Pingen holds a Master in Engineering for Production Technologies and a Master in Economics focussing on Supply Chain Management.
-In his role at thyssenkrupp Aerospace he is responsible for Customers, Markets and Development and strives together with the entire thyssenkrupp Aerospace organization to develop customized Supply Chain solutions providing specific and measurable values to all its customers.
+Thomas Pingen Thomas Pingen holds a Master in Engineering for Production Technologies and a Master in Economics focusing on Supply Chain Management.
+In his role at thyssenkrupp Aerospace he is responsible for Customers, Markets, and Development and strives together with the entire thyssenkrupp Aerospace organization to develop customized supply chain solutions providing specific and measurable value to all its customers.

-Do you need a strategic partner for your 3PL and 4PL logistics?
+Do you need a strategic partner for your 3PL and 4PL logistics requirements?
 Or do you want to learn more about the advantages of logistics outsourcing?
-The thyssenkrupp Aerospace team will get in touch with you: aerospace@thyssenkrupp.com
+Get it touch with the thyssenkrupp Aerospace team: aerospace@thyssenkrupp.com